aishks14/python-course/README.md

 Practice problems to strengthen your understanding of functions and recursive solutions.

 ### chapter10 - Object-Oriented Programming (OOP)
 Introduces classes and objects, attributes, methods, and the basics of OOP in Python.
-Includes examples of creating and using classes.
+Includes examples of creating and using classes, such as the `Employee` and `Dog` classes.

+### chapter10-PS - Practice Set for OOP
+Practice problems to reinforce OOP concepts, including class variables, static methods, and object instantiation.

 ### project1 - Mini Projects
 Contains small projects like the Snake-Water-Gun game, demonstrating application of Python concepts in real-world scenarios.